802 - Income

 In the event that the district is selling securities in a full public offering, the district shall engage legal counsel (whether bond counsel, disclosure counsel, or both) whose engagement shall include an opinion (often called a 10b-5 opinion) regarding the accuracy and completeness of the offering materials (often called the bond official statement).
 Bond counsel’s legal opinion shall cover all material legal and tax-related representations of the district.

-The district shall weigh the merits and costs of hiring other third party professionals including financial advisors, underwriters, bank trustees, registrar and paying agent, and continuing disclosure dissemination agents on a case by case basis.
+The district shall weigh the merits and costs of hiring other third-party professionals including financial advisors, underwriters, bank trustees, registrar and paying agent, and continuing disclosure dissemination agents on a case-by-case basis.
 The district notes that each potential professional offers specific skill sets not generally available to the district that may be advantageous to the district with respect to the specific offering being contemplated.

 Adopted: 12/13